devmunira/dsa_with_c-/README.md

 The time complexity of generating the Fibonacci series using this method is O(n), where n is the number of terms in the series.
 This is because each term in the sequence requires constant time to compute, and we generate n terms.

-Certainly!
-Here's a concise explanation of the buy and sell stock algorithm (also known as the "Best Time to Buy and Sell Stock" problem) along with an example:
+## buy and sell stock algorithm (also known as the "Best Time to Buy and Sell Stock" problem) along with an example:

-## Problem Statement:
+### Problem Statement:

 Given an array `prices` where `prices[i]` is the price of a given stock on the i-th day, find the maximum profit you can achieve by buying and selling the stock once.